Gábor Rajos

-Gábor Rajos (born 17 March 1984) is a Hungarian football player who currently plays for FC Ajka.
+Gábor Rajos (born 17 March 1984 in Szombathely) was a Hungarian football player who won the Hungarian Championship bronze medal, playing as a midfielder.

-Szombathelyi Haladás
+Career

-He has Spent 3 years in the Hungarian second Division appearing for 57 matches and scoring 2 goals before his team was promoted to the Hungarian First Division.
+He played for Szombathelyi Haladás between 2004 and 2013, where he was a member of the Hungarian Championship bronze medal team in the 2008–09 season.
+He spent three years in the Hungarian Second Division appearing in 57 matches and scoring two goals before his team was promoted to the Hungarian First Division.